What Are Terpenes?

 Terpenes are a group of naturally occurring volatile compounds that are produced by animals and plants alike.
-While terpenes may be a topic you may be unfamiliar with, surprise!; they are all around you.
-These compounds are the relaxing aroma of lavender, the breath of fresh air from a pine forest, and the smell of freshly cut grass; moreover, they are what make cannabis smell like cannabis.
+While terpenes may be a topic you may be unfamiliar with–surprise!–they are all around you.
+These compounds are the relaxing aroma of lavender, the breath of fresh air from a pine forest, and the smell of freshly cut grass; moreover, they are what make certain plants have a distinctive smell.
 In chemistry, most terpenes are classified as aromatics because of their ring-like structure.
-As it hints, aroma-tics give off an “aroma” that is easily picked up by one’s senses.
+As it hints, aromatics give off an “aroma” that is easily picked up by one’s senses.

 Look at your flower and you will see a crystalline-frost covering the surface of your leaves and buds.
 Run your fingers over these crystals and you'll notice it's a fairly sticky substance and smells very much what you’d expect your strain to smell like.
 These structures are the trichomes of the plant that serve as the secretory glands responsible for the production of a resin containing cannabinoids and terpenes alike.
 These nano-sized structures consist of a stalk supporting a mushroom-bulbous head, which contains the valued resin.
 The yield of trichomes is highly-dependent on the plant’s environmental factors such as nutrient-uptake, water-uptake, temperature, humidity, airflow, and light-spectrum.
 Improving such environmental conditions would increase the production of trichomes, thus increasing the yield of valuable terpenes and cannabinoids.

-In nature, the flowering cannabis begins to produce trichomes to serve as a defense mechanism aimed at deterring invading pests and animals.
+In nature, flowering hemp begins to produce trichomes to serve as a defense mechanism aimed at deterring invading pests and animals.
 The bitter taste of the terpenes which the trichomes produce make the plant unpalatable to organisms seeking to make a meal out of the plant.
-It’s not only large predators that terpenes deter; the aromatic resin holds strong antibacterial qualities that protect the cannabis’ foliage from harmful bacteria and fungi.
-On the flipside, the terpenes also aid in attracting friendly-pollinators that ecologically aid in the increase of the plant’s population size.
+It’s not only large predators that terpenes deter; the aromatic resin holds strong antibacterial qualities that protect the hemp's foliage from harmful bacteria and fungi.
+On the flip side, the terpenes also aid in attracting friendly-pollinators that ecologically aid in the increase of the plant’s population size.

-Limonene from cannabis will be the same limonene found in cheaper material such as citrus fruit; both terpenes will have the same therapeutic effects.
+Limonene from hemp will be the same limonene found in cheaper material such as citrus fruit; both terpenes will have the same therapeutic effects.
 Theoretically, one could analyze the terpene content of a particular strain and mimic that in a blend.
 The tricky part would be hitting those minor terpenes that exist in very small quantities in the original strain.
-With the hundreds of terpenes found in cannabis, many unknown, this can turn into a tedious process.
-There are pros and cons whether you choose to incorporate cannabis-derived terpenes or botanical.
+With the hundreds of terpenes found in hemp, many unknown, this can turn into a tedious process.
+There are pros and cons to whether you choose to incorporate hemp-derived terpenes or botanical.

-Whether its being able to analytically mark terpenes in strains, increase accuracy in extraction, or being able to preserve a higher terpene content in concentrates; the field of cannabis is ever growing in a time of legality.
+Whether it's being able to analytically mark terpenes in strains, increase accuracy in extraction, or being able to preserve a higher terpene content in concentrates; the field of hemp is ever growing in a time of legality.
 With the limited amount of technology we have at hand, it may be difficult to reach that perfect ratio of terpenes and your strain profile may not be perfect.
 Maybe you’re not aiming at mimicking a strain?
 Have fun and make your own in-house blend!
-Trial and error is embedded in this novel and exciting field.
+Trial and error are embedded in this novel and exciting field.